ibernt/Projects/stanford-cars/README.md

  **6_stanford_cars_cutout.ipynb**
  - Used the Cuout data augmentation alongside default fastai data transforms, size of the squares were 25% of the image side (e.g. 25%  x 224)
  - **88.3%** Accuracy achieved

+  **7_stanford_cars_mixup_resizeSquish.ipynb**
+ - Used the Squish resizing transform which resulted in a big bump in accuracy.
+More attention to finding the LR sweet spot (looking for a temporary increase in loss before dropping) also helped a lot here
+ - **93.29%** Accuracy achieved

 ## S0TA
 - **95%** - WS-DAN - [See Better Before Looking Closer: Weakly Supervised Data Augmentation Network for Fine-Grained Visual Classification - Hu 2019](https://arxiv.org/abs/1901.09891).
 Code might not be released until October 2019 if it is accepted for ICCV-2019.